jupyterhub/repo2docker/docs/source/howto/export_environment.rst

 Follow this procedure to create a strict export of your environment that will work with ``repo2docker`` and sites like `mybinder.org <https://mybinder.org/>`_.

-We will launch a terminal inside a basic docker image, install the packages you need and then perform a strict export of the environment.
+We will launch a terminal inside a basic Docker image, install the packages you need and then perform a strict export of the environment.

 #. install repo2docker on your computer by following :ref:`install`